 We don't have definite dates for Fíriel; the date of IV 35 shown here is an approximation based on the fact that her brother Elfstan was known to have been born in IV 33.

-The name Fíriel dated back to ancient times, and was first given as name to Finwë's first wife Míriel after she gave up her life (hence 'she that died').
+The name Fíriel dated back to ancient times, and was first given as name to Finwë's first wife Míriel after she gave up her life (hence the reference to mortality).
 It also has poetic associations with Lúthien, whose own story of death and return resonates with the name's meaning.
 Historically, Fíriel was the daughter of Ondoher who became the last queen of Arthedain.

 "The Last Ship" is included in the collection The Adventures of Tom Bombadil.
 There are hints in the poem that the Fíriel it describes was none other than Lúthien herself (for instance, it describes Fíriel dwelling by the Seven Rivers, just as Lúthien did).
 While its words are resonant with Lúthien's situation (she is tempted to sail into the West by the Elves, and refuses) it doesn't seem to match established versions of her story in any detail.
 If this Fíriel originated as Lúthien, then we must imagine that her tale shifted and changed as it was passed down through the generations.